Diversity and Community

-Diversity and community are strong values within the UC Davis Health System, and a sincere commitment by the Department of Pathology and Laboratory Medicine.
+Diversity and community are strong values at UC Davis Health and are sincere commitments by the Department of Pathology and Laboratory Medicine.

 We believe that ensuring diversity among our team members is key to finding the best talent to meet all of our department’s strategic goals.